-Beginning with National Nurses Day on May 6, nurses around the country, including at Baystate Health facilities throughout the area, are being honored as leaders who improve the quality of health care.
+On National Nurses Day, nurses around the country, including at Baystate Health, are being honored as leaders who improve the quality of health care.
 Nurses practice in diverse roles, such as clinicians, administrators, researchers, educators and policymakers.

 "Knowing that I've done the best I can to help my patients recuperate and become a healthier person means a lot to me," said Charron, who works the night shift.
 "Some nights are more hectic than others.
 I look forward to coming to work because of the great connection I have with the team I work.
-My co-workers are like my second family,” said Charron.
+My co-workers are like my second family."

 Sponsored by the American Nurses Association, National Nurses Week has as its 2014 theme, "Nurses: Leading the Way," recognizing nurses as leaders at the bedside, in the boardroom, throughout communities and in the halls of government.
 The public holds nurses in high regard and trusts them to advocate for patients.
 For the past 12 years, the public has ranked nursing as the top profession for honesty and ethics in an annual Gallup survey.